Oothukkadu Venkata Kavi: Anjaneya Saptaratna Kritis

 Of these, the last two were not published which led to a wrong categorization in some quarters.
 However, these have been subsequently located in the possession of the Needamangalam Krishnamurthy Bhagavatar's (descendant of the poet's brother) family and disciples.

-Kamakshi Navavaranam krtis
+Kamakshi Navavaranam Kritis

 Venkata Kavi also composed Navavarnams (nine avarnams) on the goddess Srividya to be sung during Dasara.
 Venkata kavi’s collection of Kamakshi Navavarana kritis on goddess Srividya is a masterpiece.
 Apart from the main nine songs for the nine nights, he has also composed Vinayaka stuti, Dhyana stuti and a Phala stuti.
 There are several similarities (and differences) between his Navavaranams and that of Muthuswami Dikshitar but both reveal the composers’ scholarship in the various aspects of Devi worship.
 These are: